ibaltopoulos/quant-intro/angularjs.md

     2) Add the `ui-view` directive
     3) Or use `data-ui-view` if the browser doesn't support the former.
 * **Routes**
   1) Identify the route states
-        The UI router provides a `$stateprovider` that allwos us to define the various states of the application.
+    The UI router provides a `$stateprovider` that allows us to define the various states of the application.
 Each state is defined using the `state` method.
 The state method takes 2 arguments, the name of the state and an object.
 The objects properties are used to define the parameters for the state.
-The `url` property defines the URL fragment identifier (whatever comes after the #).
+     * The `url` property defines the URL fragment identifier (whatever comes after the #).
 It is useful for enabling deep linking into the application states and for ensuring that the browser's back and forward buttons work as expected.
+The `url` can contain parameters which are specified with a colon.
+For example, `/products/:productId` will substitute the `:productId` part with a real id when navigating to that view.
-The `templateurl` property defines the path to the view file.
-The third property is optional and defines the controller associated with the view.
+     * The `templateurl` property defines the path to the view file.
+     * The third property is optional and defines the controller associated with the view.
 There are more properties that can be used, so check the documentation for more properties.
       ```
       $stateprovider
         .state("StateName", {
           url : "/products",
           templateurl : "app/products/productsView.html",
           controller : "ProductController as vm"
-          })
+        });
       ```
+      States can be chained together in a fluent style.

   2) Define the routes in the code
     The state configuration can be placed in the main application file using the `config` method of the angular module as in the example below.
 This method takes an array as an argument which has the string names of the parameters followed by an actual function as the last element of the array.
       ```
       angular.module("theApp", [...])
         .config(["$stateProvider", function($stateProvider) {
           // code from above goes here.
         }]);
       ```

   3) Define a default State for the application
     If you access the URL fragment directly you'll be able to see the view.
 However it is useful to define a default view for the application.
-This is done using the `urlRouterProvider` service.
+This is done using the `$urlRouterProvider` service.
 This service watches the `$location` variable for changes to the URL.
 Whenever the URL changes it tries to find a matching state and then activates that state.
 It also provides an `otherwise()` method for defining the default URL.
       ```
       app.config(["$stateProvider", "$urlRouterProvider",
         function($stateProvider, $urlRouterProvider) {